projectacrn/acrn-hypervisor/doc/tutorials/rtvm_workload_design_guideline.rst

 *****************************************

-For best practice, ACRN allocates dedicated CPU, memory resources, and cache resources (using Intel Cache Allocation Technology, aka CAT) to RTVMs.
+For best practice, ACRN allocates dedicated CPU, memory resources, and cache resources (using Intel Resource Directory allocation Technology such as CAT, MBA) to RTVMs.
 For best real time performance of I/O devices, we recommend using dedicated (pass-thru) PCIe devices to avoid VM-Exit at run time.

 .. note::
    The configuration space for pass-thru PCI devices is still emulated and accessing it will